 - Availability of a Filipino who is qualified for the job intended for the foreign national

-To avoid a denial or for a successful appeal, it is best to consult a lawyer who can provide the necessary guidance throughout the entire process.
+To avoid a denial or for a successful appeal, it is best to consult our team who can provide the necessary guidance throughout the entire process.

 Alien Registration Program – Work Permit Philippines